Posted in: Find a Diet, Good Nutrition, Women's Health

 Inadequate iron intake during pregnancy can lead to iron deficiency anemia, which can increase the risk of preterm birth and low birth weight.
 To prevent iron deficiency, pregnant women are often advised to include iron-rich foods in their diet, such as lean meats, poultry, fish, beans, lentils, tofu, fortified cereals, and leafy green vegetables.

-In some cases, healthcare providers may recommend iron supplements to ensure pregnant women meet their daily iron needs, especially if they are at risk of deficiency or have been diagnosed with iron deficiency anemia.
+In some cases, healthcare providers may recommend iron supplements to ensure pregnant women meet their daily iron needs, especially if they are at risk of deficiency or have been diagnosed with iron deficiency anaemia.
 It’s essential to follow healthcare provider recommendations regarding iron supplementation to avoid taking too much iron, which can cause constipation or other side effects.

 Calcium and pregnancy.